shashikg/X-Vector-Based-Speaker-Diarization/Documentation_Baseline.md

 **Returns:**
 Variable                        | Detail
 ------------------------------- | ------------
-`metric:`                       |  _pyannote.metrics_, Pyannote metric class having diarization DER's for all the files.
+`metric:`                       |  _pyannote.metrics_, Pyannote metric class having diarization DERs for all the files.

 ---
 ### <a name = 'diarizationOracleNumSpkrs'></a> def diarizationOracleNumSpkrs()